WeAreAcademy/mark-fullstack-proj--starter-1/README.md

 `yarn start:dev`

-This will set the env var LOCAL to true, which will cause the db connection configuration to NOT use SSL (appropriate for your local db)
+The env var LOCAL_DATABASE_URL will be consulted.

+## Running locally against a remote db

+`yarn start:dev-with-remote-db`

+The env var DATABASE_URL will be consulted.

 # Deploying to render.com